Auth & identity

 For applications that have highly dynamic clients, this latency overhead might not be worth the benefits that session-based authentication provides.

 This flow also starts with the user providing some form of credentials that the server uses to authenticate that particular request.
-However, while the session-based flow relies on storing all the necessary state in a database and looking it up on every request, in the JWT flow all that context is self-contained in the string being sent back to the client.
+However, while the session-based flow relies on storing all the necessary state in a database and looking it up on every request, in the JSON web token flow all that context is self-contained in the string being sent back to the client.

 JWTs consist of three parts – the header, the payload and the signature.